 on the command line; in this case, the program will prompt the user for parameter values.

-Coverage (feature) type.

-Options: polygon, line

-vect=name

-The name of a GRASS vector file to be converted to ARC/INFO format.
+Parameters: type=name Coverage (feature) type.
+Options: polygon, line vect=name The name of a GRASS vector file to be converted to ARC/INFO format.